FlorianTran/projet-devops/README.md

 ### Required GitHub Secrets

-To enable the complete CI/CD pipeline, configure these secrets in your GitHub repository:
+Configure these secrets in your GitHub repository:

 #### Docker Registry Secrets
 - `DOCKER_USERNAME` - Your Docker Hub username